aomlomics/tourmaline/README.md

 # Tourmaline

-Amplicon sequencing is a metagenetics method whereby a single DNA locus in a community of organisms is PCR-amplified and sequenced.
+Amplicon sequencing (metabarcoding) is a method whereby a single DNA locus in a community of organisms is PCR-amplified and sequenced.
 Tourmaline is an amplicon sequence processing workflow for Illumina sequence data that uses [QIIME 2](https://qiime2.org) and the software packages it wraps.
 Tourmaline manages commands, inputs, and outputs using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.

 #### Amplicon sequence variants